rjsf-team/react-jsonschema-form/docs/usage/validation.md

 }
 ```

-Note that react-jsonschema-form supports the latest version of JSON Schema, draft-07, by default.
+Note that react-jsonschema-form supports JSON Schema draft-07 by default.
 To support additional meta schemas, you can create and pass to the `Form` component a customized `@rjsf/validator-ajv8`:

 ### additionalMetaSchemas